Protect Your Family, Your Assets, and Your Legacy With a Comprehensive Estate Plan

 * 30 minute consultation prior to preparing final documents for signatures

-** Preparation of documents to transfer properties into Trust; additional fees over 3
+** Preparation of documents to transfer one property into Trust; additional properties subject to additional fees and costs

 *** Recordation fees will vary depending on your county.
 Notary fees not included for deeds.